Cocaine Addiction: Signs, Symptoms, Risks, and Treatment Resources

 • Experiential therapy: This type of therapy uses activities, animals, art, or other experiences to facilitate change.

-• Twelve-step facilitation: This program uses 12-step mutual-support groups to build connection and overcome addiction.
+• Twelve-step facilitation: This program uses 12-step mutual-support groups to build connections and overcome addiction.

 Cocaine Addiction and Mental Health